cnbbooks/lfe-casting-spels/book/part2/2-funcs.md

 frog
 ```

-Ignoring the fact that there's a function which defines this exact behaviour, let's define our own which caputes this playful exploration:
+Ignoring the fact that there's a function which defines this exact behaviour, let's define our own which computes this playful exploration:

 ```lisp
 > (defun cccr (objs)